Unity Against Racism

 They also wanted more anti-racist literature to be made available to staff, for services to be culturally tailored, and for staff to have a better understanding of language barriers and know what support is available for asylum seekers.

-• Revised our Induction training to cover allyship, microaggressions, being an upstander, equality impact assessments and developing impact centred approach to conflict
+- Our Induction training for new starters covers allyship, microaggressions, being an upstander, equality impact assessments and developing an impact centred approach to conflict

 3. Incidents, support, and empowerment